by Jeffrey Dach MD

 What about Statin-Cholesterol Lowering drugs?

 Dr Davis admits that the total cholesterol and the LDL cholesterol numbers are of little value in predicting heart disease risk.
-And he says that the statin drug side effects, ie. muscle pain and weakness, are more common in actual practice than the drug advertising would suggest, making statin drugs difficult to take for the long term.
+And, he says that the statin drug side effects, ie. muscle pain and weakness, are more common in actual practice than the drug advertising would suggest, making statin drugs difficult to take for the long term.
+In my opinion, statin drugs are not recommended for women as explained in my previous article on Statin Drugs for Women (33).
+Also see article on Lipitor and the Dracula of Medical Technology.
+(34)

 What about Calcium Supplements for women to prevent osteoporosis?